Book Review: Outside the Box: Rethinking ADD/ADHD in Children and Adults

 Book Review: ADHD Nation, by Alan Schwarz

 “Attention deficit hyperactivity disorder is real.
 Don’t let anyone tell you otherwise.”
 Thus begins ADHD Nation, a challenging, thought-provoking book, written by Alan Schwarz, an investigative reporter from The New York Times.
-Taken as a whole, this eminently readable book traces the development of the ADHD diagnosis, the discovery and growth of medications aimed at treating it, and the emergence […]
+Taken as a whole, this eminently readable book traces the development of the ADHD diagnosis, the discovery and growth of medications aimed at treating it, and the emergence of […]

 » Read more